404bro/knative-flows-example/README.md

 ### Test

-1. Run the `kubectl get ksvc` command to find the external access URL for the `event-sender` function (e.g., `http://event-sender.default.192.168.10.0.sslip.io`).
+1. Run the `kubectl get ksvc` command to find the external access URL for the `event-sender` function (e.g., `http://event-sender.flows-example.192.168.0.0.sslip.io`).
-2. Run `curl -v -d '{NUM}' "http://event-sender.default.192.168.10.0.sslip.io"`, where `{NUM}` is either an odd or even number.
+2. Run the `curl -v -d '{NUM}' "http://event-sender.default.192.168.0.0.sslip.io"` command, where `{NUM}` is either an odd or even number.
 3. Run the `kubectl get pods` command to find the Pod related to the `event-display` service, and use `kubectl logs {POD_NAME}` to view the logs.

 We should see the workflow correctly completing calculations for the "Collatz Conjecture" with output similar to the following in the logs.